akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 work-products with this DHSS standard technical services platform.

 DHSS IT operates a leading application lifecycle management (ALM) platform.
-See Attachment D for details on this tool.
+See *Attachment D—DHSS Information Technology Standards* for details on this tool.
 We expect you will use a work management system and continuous integration and continuous deployment pipeline that we implement for you on our instance of the ALM platform.
+By operating this way, you will automatically meet requirement 3.5.4.2.

 #### Requirement – Development Platform

-> The Offeror will use the software identified in Attachment D for the
+> The Offeror will use the software identified in *Attachment D—DHSS
-> development and deployment of this application.
-The Offeror must
+> Information Technology Standards* for the development and deployment
-> collaborate with the State to determine all development and operating
+> of this application.
+The Offeror must collaborate with the State to
-> platform software and versions the application components are designed
+> determine all development and operating platform software and versions
-> in, and how this solution will be accessed in the DHSS environment.
-In
+> the application components are designed in, and how this solution will
-> this collaboration, the State and the Offeror will identify what
+> be accessed in the DHSS environment.
+In this collaboration, the State
-> skills and expertise would be needed to support any proposed changes
+> and the Offeror will identify what skills and expertise would be
-> to the DHSS IT Environment.
+> needed to support any proposed changes to the DHSS IT Environment.

 #### Requirement – Software Development Lifecycle (SDLC)